-Two other similar facilities were fully repaid during the year ended December 31, 2021.
-Each of Maxeikosiena and Youngtwo had entered into a sale and leaseback agreement in 2015 and 2017, respectively, with third party companies, subsidiaries of a financial institution, regarding the respective vessel owned by the relevant subsidiary.
-The proceeds from the agreement entered by Maxeikosiena were used to fully prepay the amount outstanding under a previous credit facility secured by the respective vessel, and the proceeds from the agreement entered into by Youngtwo were used for general corporate purposes.
-Under these agreements, each vessel was sold and leased back on a bareboat charter basis for a period of 10 years, with a purchase obligation at the end of the 10th year.
-Furthermore, each subsidiary held an option to purchase back the respective vessel after the second year of the bareboat charter, at annual intervals and predetermined purchase prices.
-In view of the obligation of the subsidiaries to purchase the respective vessels at the end of the bareboat charter, the Company had assessed that these transactions be recorded as financing transactions.
-Both Maxeikosiena and Youngtwo exercised the options and bought back the vessels during the year ended December 31, 2021.
+Shimasix entered into a sale and leaseback agreement in December 2023, with an unrelated third party, regarding the newbuild vessel Shimasix had agreed to acquire.
+The transaction was consummated in January 2024 upon delivery of the vessel to Shimasix.
+Under the agreement, the vessel was sold and leased back on a bareboat charter basis for a period of 10 years, with a purchase obligation at the end of the 10th year.
+Furthermore, Shimasix holds an option to purchase back the vessel after the third year of the bareboat charter, at predetermined purchase prices.
+In view of the obligation of Shimasix to purchase the vessel at the end of the bareboat charter, the Company has assessed that this transaction be recorded as a financing transaction.

-Our financing facilities bear interest at LIBOR or SOFR as the case may be plus a margin, except for the Kyotofriendo One sale and leaseback transaction and a portion of each of Shikokutessera, Maxdeka, Shikoku, Glovertwo and Maxtessera sale and leaseback transactions.
+Our financing facilities bear interest at SOFR plus a margin plus a credit adjustment spread where applicable, except for the Kyotofriendo One sale and leaseback transaction and a portion of each of Shikokutessera, Maxdeka, Shikoku, Glovertwo and Maxtessera sale and leaseback transactions.
 A portion of each of the Shikokutessera, Maxdeka, Shikoku, Glovertwo and Maxtessera financing facilities are deemed to incur interest at a fixed rate calculated so that the initial facility amount be amortized to maturity down to the purchase option price of each vessel.

 Our financing facilities are generally repayable by monthly or quarterly principal installments and a balloon payment due on maturity.
-The fair value of debt outstanding on December 31, 2022 amounted to \$315,519 when valuing the Shikokutessera, Maxdeka, Shikoku, Glovertwo, Maxtessera and Kyotofriendo One loan facilities on the basis of the deemed equivalent fixed rate, as applicable on December 31, 2022, which are considered to be Level 2 items in accordance with the fair value hierarchy.
+The fair value of debt outstanding on December 31, 2023 amounted to \$407,595 when valuing the Shikokutessera,

+Maxdeka, Shikoku, Glovertwo, Maxtessera and Kyotofriendo One loan facilities on the basis of the deemed equivalent fixed rate, as applicable on December 31, 2023, which are considered to be Level 2 items in accordance with the fair value hierarchy.

-In addition to the Shimafive and Shimaseven financings noted above, which will be available upon delivery of the respective vessels, as of December 31, 2022, a total amount of \$145,000 was available for drawdown under the reducing revolving credit facility and reducing revolving credit facility tranches.
+In addition to the Shimasix and Shimaseven financings noted above, which were both available upon delivery of the respective vessel, as of December 31, 2023, a total amount of \$131,500 was available for drawdown under the reducing revolving credit facilities and reducing revolving credit facilities and reducing revolving credit facility tranches.